The Archery Training Diary – Why “More” Isn’t Always Better

 This really depends on what your goals are.
 If keeping a diary is new for you, start simple and keep it quick and easy.
 This will ensure you can commit to writing your diary over the long-term.
 A brief diary done consistently is better than a detailed diary which is often avoided.

-I’ve made a template training diary page that you can use to get started.
+We’ve made a template training diary page that you can use to get started.
 It’s really simple and quick to do.

 For more advanced archers who are taking training really seriously, it can be useful to add an overview page to your training diary, as well as the daily page.